 Description

-The roof is finished in Bangor blue slates in regular courses with dark-toned ridge tiles between gable copings.
+The house comprises a long rectangular main block with a large two-storey half octagonal canted projection to the east containing the main entrance.
+The roof is covered with Bangor blue slates in regular courses with dark-toned ridge tiles between gable copings.
 Three chimneys are present: one on each end gable and one centrally positioned on the main ridge, all smooth cement rendered with plain block cornices and black pots.

-The south gable presents a blank wall of basalt rubble and fieldstones with some limestone included, surmounted by a chimney at the apex.
-The chimney is of concrete blockwork, unrendered to the south side.
+The south gable presents a blank wall of basalt rubble and fieldstones with some limestone included, surmounted by a chimney at the apex; the chimney is of concrete blockwork unrendered to the south side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.